People Who are Problem Solvers Don’t Need A Resume

 Like Sir Alexander Fleming.
 The last thing he was looking for was mold.
 He was a scientist looking to heal.
 Not a sanitation engineer.

 If you are looking for a reason to like someone, you will look at what is likable about them and focus on that.
-Likewise, if you dislike someone, even if other’s sing his praises, you will be drawn to the information that casts a shadow on his character.
+Likewise, if you dislike a person, you will see and highlight what is wrong with them.
+Consistently.

-We look to confirm the bias we already possess.
+We look to establish the bias we already possess.
 And this can hinder a problem solvers attempt to create meaningful change.

 I call this process of discovery in ourselves and our teams – decoding.